jongiddy/cf-dioxus/README.md

 The deployments assume that you have installed the development build of [Dioxus CLI (`dx`)](https://github.com/DioxusLabs/dioxus/tree/main/packages/cli#install-the-latest-development-build-through-git) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
+There is a `package-lock.json` file in the top-level directory containing the versions of Wrangler and its dependencies with which these deployments are tested.
+The command `npm ci` will install the same versions.

 The deployments keep the Dioxus project separate from the Cloudflare deployment method.
 This allows easy application of alternative methods.
 To make